polodev/ms/content/tutorials/2018-11-18-sibling-communication-in-vue-js-using-event-bus/index.md

 }
 ~~~

-In side bar component using `changeSidebar` we change sidebar state.
-Once we click on `changeSidebar` it will emit a
+In side bar component using `changeSidebar`, we change sidebar state.
+Once we click on `changeSidebar` it will emit 'sidebarchanged'
 event using `SidebarEvent.$emit()` function. this emit will be receive by Main component `SidebarEvent.$on()` function.
-`$emit()` function will take 2 parameter. first one is event name 2nd one is value we want to pass.
+`$emit()` function will take 2 parameter. first one is event name (in our case `sidebarchanged`) 2nd one is value we want to pass.
 In this case we pass
 value like `home` `about` `contact` to track our state